davidpagnon/Sports2D/README.md

 Sports2D:
 - Detects 2D joint centers from a video or a webcam with RTMLib.
 - Converts pixel coordinates to meters.
-- Optionally computes selected joint and segment angles.
+- Computes selected joint and segment angles.
+- Optionally performs kinematic optimization via OpenSim.
-- Optionally saves processed image files and video file.
-Optionally saves processed poses as a TRC file, and angles as a MOT file (OpenSim compatible).
+- Optionally saves processed image and video files.

 <br>